NeuroNexus-ai/neuronexus-ai/README.md

 ## 🏭 Deployment Notes
 - Run Uvicorn behind a reverse proxy (e.g., Nginx).
 - Use environment variables `APP_*` instead of hardcoded values.
-- Docker setup is planned in the roadmap.
+- Docker setup planned in the roadmap.

 ---